Rhyl1/Basra/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from pixabay.com and sliderphoto's where provided by a customer (o.o.hooi)
-The .png file for the ul used for the mobile houserule section is from: https://dlpng.com/png/5956129
+- The .png file for the ul used for the houserule section is from: https://dlpng.com/png/5956129

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the Whiskey drop tutorial.